bradchesney79/effortless-hs256-jwt/README.md

 - Finish code coverage phpdoc blocks for tests

 - Make the README not awful

+- As part of making the README not awful, create actual usage instructions

 - Use https://gist.github.com/soulmachine/b368ce7292ddd7f91c15accccc02b8df as the basis for instructions on how to use this library